iamapilotstar/Social-Media-Performance-Intelligence/README.md

 **The Problem:**

-Social media teams are often flooded with surface-level metrics such as likes, impressions and follower counts, but these numbers alone do not tell a complete performance story.

-Without deeper analytical insight, teams struggle to answer critical business questions like:
+Social media teams are often flooded with surface-level metrics such as likes, impressions and follower counts, but these numbers alone do not tell the complete story, so teams struggle to answer critical business questions like:

 • Which day of the week is best for posting to maximize engagement?